Launching Your App on Devices

 A device ID uniquely identifies an iOS, tvOS, watchOS, or Mac device.
 Your team can register up to 100 devices per product family per year to use for development and testing.
 For iOS apps, you can register 100 iPad, 100 iPhone, and 100 iPod Touch devices.
 As a convenience, all devices you register through Xcode are automatically added to the team provisioning profile.

 If you previously created your team provisioning profile, as described in Creating Your Team Provisioning Profile, it takes just a few steps to launch your iOS, tvOS, or watchOS app on a device, and just one click to launch your Mac app.

 To launch your Mac app, click the Run button in the project navigator.
 If a prompt appears asking whether

 codesign can sign the app using a key in your keychain, click Always Allow.

 You can use the same device that you added to the team provisioning profile in an earlier step or connect another device that matches your deployment target.

 To launch your app on a connected device

 Connect the device to your Mac.

-In the project navigator, choose your device from the Scheme toolbar menu.
+In the project navigator, choose your device from the destination Scheme pop-up menu.

-If your device is disabled in the Scheme toolbar menu because it is ineligible, fix the issue before continuing.
-Under Ineligible Devices, hover the mouse over the device to read the reason why it’s ineligible.
-For example, if the OS version is lower than the deployment target, upgrade the OS version on the device or choose the version you want to target from the Deployment Target pop-up menu (located in the Deployment Info section).
-Then select the device from the Scheme toolbar menu.
+If your device is not selectable from the Scheme pop-up menu because it is ineligible, fix the issue before continuing.
+For example, if the device doesn’t match the deployment target, upgrade the version of the operating system on the device.
+Alternatively, choose the version you want to target from the Deployment Target pop-up menu in the Deployment Info section, and then select the device from the Scheme pop-up menu.